G. Emerson Dickman III, Esq.

 Specializing in probate,estate planning, and guardianships.

-Bachelor of Arts in Criminology and Criminal Justice, 2000
+UNIVERSITY OF MARYLAND, Bachelor of Arts in Criminology & Criminal Justice 2000

 Melanie is an associate with the Law Offices of G. Emerson Dickman for the past ten years and is a former judicial law clerk to the Honorable Judge Marguerite Simon and Judge Peter Doyne in the Chancery and Probate Divisions of the Bergen County Superior Court.